 Where that thought came from so suddenly, I had no idea.
 It scared me, but at the same time, it felt right.
 I should’ve died when my father threw that laptop at me right in the beginning.
 I touched the scar on my forehead.
 I could still feel the small dent on my skin left behind by the big wound.
 It should’ve killed me.

-I tried to force that thought out of my head and turned to look around in the small room.
-The room reminded me of Cole’s home.
+I tried to force that thought out of my head and gave my attention to the small room instead.
+It reminded me of Cole’s home.
 It was just as cluttered.
 Then I realized most of the stuff around me had to be his.
-The curtains, the table and the chairs in the corner, the bookshelf that was mostly filled with files, old magazines, and weird decorations from plastic frogs to glass jars.
+The curtains, the table, the chairs in the corner, the bookshelf that was mostly filled with files, old magazines, and weird decorations from plastic frogs to glass jars.
 But it was very clean.
 I couldn’t spot much dust or dirt anywhere.

 I got up and went to pick up a wooden Buddha statue from the shelf.
 It was right next to a Pokémon toy.
 I studied it for a moment, not really caring about it, so I put it back down and picked up a magazine from the pile.
 Cars.
 The next one was about hunting.
 The one after that was about knitting.

-When I returned to the Tv and sat down, I was finally able to focus on watching it.
-Though it took only around five minutes for Cole to peek his head around the corner.
+When I returned to the TV and sat down, I was finally able to focus on watching it.
+Though it took only around five minutes for Cole to peek his head into the room.

 “Did you find the toilet?” he asked.